clarkevansteenderen/CBC_Tutorials/Tutorial_3/Tut3_phylogenies.md

 4. Get a consensus output ML tree, reroot and swap branches around in FigTree, read the result into R, and edit using ggtree
 5. Compare the topology of the two phylogenies
+6. Use IQtree as an alternative tool for ML analysis

 ## DOCUMENT CONTENTS